HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Related Work

-\paragraph{State‐Space Models in Image and Video Understanding} State‐space models (SSMs) have emerged as a compelling alternative to Transformers and RNNs for long‐range sequence modeling.
+\paragraph{State‐Space Models in Image and Video Understanding.} State‐space models (SSMs) have emerged as a compelling alternative to Transformers and RNNs for long‐range sequence modeling.
 Foundational works, HiPPO~\cite{gu2020hippo,gu2021combining} and S4~\cite{s4}, show that structured state matrices can summarize past information with linear complexity.
 Several recent advances further improve long-term dependency modeling: Mamba adds an input-dependent state-space layer~\cite{mamba}, Mamba-2 unifies SSM and Transformer attention~\cite{mamba2}, and Hydra adds bidirectional modeling~\cite{hydra}.

-Originally developed for non-visual sequential data such as text and audio, these architectures have now been adapted for image and video understanding, including as backbones and downstream modules for spatial context~\cite{liu2024vmamba, ma2025tinyvim, hatamizadeh2025mambavision}, spatio-temporal graph networks~\cite{chaudhuri2024simba}, state-space updates on raw frames~\cite{li2024videomamba,park2024videomamba,lu2024snakes}, hybrid SSM-Transformer architectures~\cite{islam2022long,islam2023efficient, heo2025autoregressive}, and token-efficient compression for VideoQA~\cite{islam2025bimba,jiang2025token}.
+Originally developed for non-visual sequential data such as text and audio, these architectures have been adapted for image and video understanding, including as backbones and downstream modules for spatial context~\cite{liu2024vmamba, ma2025tinyvim, hatamizadeh2025mambavision}, spatio-temporal graphs~\cite{chaudhuri2024simba}, state-space updates on raw frames~\cite{li2024videomamba,park2024videomamba,lu2024snakes}, hybrid SSM-Transformer architectures~\cite{islam2022long,islam2023efficient, heo2025autoregressive}, and token-efficient compression for VideoQA~\cite{islam2025bimba,jiang2025token}.
 Unlike these end-to-end, frame-level variants, our Anchor-MambaPooling operates on clip embeddings extracted from off-the-shelf video backbones (e.g., TimeSformer~\cite{bertasius2021space}, InternVideo~\cite{wang2022internvideo}).
-By inserting lightweight blocks on pre-computed embeddings, we decouple spatial feature extraction from temporal modeling and hierarchically compress video embeddings into compact representations at multiple temporal scales.
+Inserting lightweight blocks on pre-computed embeddings decouples spatial and temporal modeling while compressing video features into efficient multi-scale temporal representations.